 - LG 34BK95U-W UltraFine 34

-The Dell U270Q UltraSharp may not look quite as flashy as you'd think, but it is almost universally considered to be one of the best monitors for MacBook Pro.
+The Dell U270Q UltraSharp may not look quite as flashy as you'd expect for a MacBook monitor, but, rest assured, it is almost universally considered to be one of the best monitors for MacBook Pro.

 That means that you can keep your MacBook charged while it's connected to the display with no problem at all, even if you're pushing it with some of the more heavy-duty tasks.
 Given the MacBook Pro is one of the best laptops for illustrators out there, it should definitely be able to handle them.